UBC-MDS/tweepypoll/CONTRIBUTING.md

-# Contributing
+# Contributing to the Tweepypoll python package
+This outlines how to propose a change to the Tweepypoll python package

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+If you notice a bug, or have a feature request, please open an issue.
+If you'd like to contribute, you can create a local branch and submit a pull request.
+Our code maintainers team will review pull requests within 7 days.

 ## Types of Contributions

+### Prerequisites

+If you are conducting contribution on large scale, please file an issue and make sure the core code maintainance team agrees that the recommended fix is a problem before you make a substantial pull request.

 ### Report Bugs